 Why Zebras Don’t Get Ulcers taps into the subject of stress and teaches its readers how to keep it under control and manage it effectively by taking charge of your thoughts and stopping the overthinking process.
 The book talks about the harmful effects of stress on the human body and how by having high levels of cortisol and other stress-related hormones, we subject our body to disastrous effects.
 The author then explores ways to deal with stress and keep it under control with effective life practices that one can implement right away, like taking responsibility for their actions, or simply giving more.

-Who would I recommend the Why Zebras Don’t Get Ulcers summary to?
+Who would I recommend our Why Zebras Don’t Get Ulcers summary to?

-The 40-year-old employee who works too much and is close to burnout, the 35-year-old person who suffers from chronic stress and wants to learn to treat it effectively, or the 27-year-old person trying to balance career and their personal life, but feels like they’re way behind their peers and suffers from high stress levels.
+The 40-year-old employee who works too much and is close to burnout, the 35-year-old person who suffers from chronic stress and wants to treat it effectively, and anyone trying to balance their career and their personal life.